 You can also take the zip line back down if you wish!
-Starting at just 150 pesos per person (up to 300 pesos, depending on which course you do), it’s pretty reasonably priced.
+Starting at just 250 pesos per person (up to 550 pesos, depending on which course you do), it’s pretty reasonably priced.
 Plus, you will save some time walking back to the entrance!

-Where to eat at El Chiflon
+Is there somewhere to eat at El Chiflon?

 There is a restaurant near the entrance of the park, El Pariso, that has decent food if you need lunch.
 We got an order of guacamole for 40 pesos and quesadillas for 40 pesos.

 If you’re short on time, you can also purchase small snacks or beer inside the park (though there aren’t many options).
 You can also bring your own food, as there are plenty of picnic places.

-How long to spend at El Chiflon
+How long should you spend at El Chiflon?